TBMoonwalker/3cqsbot/README.md

 docker build --progress=plain -t "your repo name"/3cqsbot:"your version number" .

-Still work in progress to make the config file configurable through a external volume (on the host) for easy maintenance

 # Bug reports
 Please submit bugs or problems through the Github [issues page](https://github.com/TBMoonwalker/3cqsbot/issues).